Imagine Hypnotics Phone: 919-745-1225 E-Mail

 How does hypnosis work?

 Hypnosis taps into the realm of your inner mind.
 For example, unlike your conscious mind which deals with your "rules" and "logic", your inner mind stores memories of being hurt or injured, repressed memories, thought patterns, desires, feelings and emotions which trigger behavior at the conscious level.
-To change a habit or behavior, we need to reframe the triggers and anchors to drive positive outcomes.
-This can be done by working with the inner mind which stores the current unwanted set of triggers and reorienting them.
+To change a habit or behavior, we need to reframe the mind's reference points to bring about the desired change.
+This can be done by working with the inner mind which stores the current unwanted set of files on your mind's hard drive.
+During the hypnosis session the client's old files (old reference points) are updated with new files (new reference points) which then work to support the client in achieving their positive goals.
 This is why "willpower" which is a conscious mind activity, often fails when people try to stop smoking or lose weight.
-Whereas hypnosis, because it taps into the inner mind, has been found to be highly effective in helping clients to quit smoking or release weight.
-This is because your inner mind is where your true power to change exists.
+It's because the conscious mind does not store or manage the files - the inner mind does.
+And because hypnosis works directly with the inner mind it is far more effective in helping clients to quit smoking, release weight, etc. Therefore, your inner mind is where your true power to change exists

 Is hypnosis safe?